gofynd/fdk-client-javascript/documentation/application/PAYMENT.md

-Retrieves a summary of the customer's credit details.
+Use this API to fetch the customer credit summary.

 *Returned Response:*